User Guide

 • Image name (max 255 chars): The name of the floppy image file stored in the microSD card.
 Cannot be empty.

 Now the SidecarT will need a few seconds to create the empty floppy image.
 After that, the Atari ST will report to the user that the new image is ready to be used.
-The user can now select the new read/write image as any other in the floppy image folder.
+The user can choose to start the image in read-only or read-write mode.

 Floppy image formats supported